AkhilaBejagam/akhila/README.md

  A bounding box, also known as a bounding volume or bounding region, is a geometric shape that encloses or surrounds an object or a group of objects in a digital image.

  ## Use of Boundingboxes
- .Allowing machine learning models to identify and localize objects within an image
+ Allowing machine learning models to identify and localize objects within an image

 ## Required libraries